zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 Erasing any part of the box leads to a projected area mismatch for certain angles.
 Therefore, the constraint may seem to imply that the microsurface must be continuous, but that is not the case.
 The issue lies in the *translation invariance* of Eqn.
 1, which simply means that the projected area of an object is independent of its location.
 This property may seem innocuous at first, but, coupled with the linearity of Eqn.
 1, it spells disaster: you can freely translate different parts of the microsurface in different directions without affecting the combined value of the integral.

-Since the projected area alone is insufficient to describe a real surface, we may additionally specify its *visible projected area*
+Since the projected area alone is an insufficient description of a real surface (as opposed to a microfacet soup or a salad), we may additionally specify its *visible projected area*

 $$ \tag{2a}
 \begin{aligned}